YerevaNN/mimic3-benchmarks/README.md

 * Multitask standard LSTM
 * Multitask channel-wise LSTM

+The detailed descriptions of the baselines will appear in the next version of the paper.

-Linear models can be found in `mimic3modes/{task}/logistic` directories.
+Linear models can be found in `mimic3models/{task}/logistic` directories.
 Non-multitask models are in `mimic3models/common_keras_models` directory and
     multitask models are in `mimic3models/multitask/keras_models` directory.

 Please note that running linear models can take hours because of extensive grid search and feature extraction.
-You can change the size of training data of linear models in codes and they will became faster (of course the performance will not be the same).
+You can change the size of the training data of linear models in the scripts and they will became faster (of course the performance will not be the same).

 ### Train / validation split

 Use the following command to extract validation set from the training set.
 This step is required for running the baseline models.
-Likewise the train/test split, the train/validation split is the same for tasks.
+Likewise the train/test split, the train/validation split is the same for all tasks.

        python mimic3models/split_train_val.py [TASK]